-As of March 31, 2021 and December 31, 2020, the Fund Management has estimated that the maximum amount of credit risk to which the Fund is exposed is represented by the carrying amount of financial assets that present a credit risk exposure and that consist mainly of bank deposits, available for sale investments, held to maturity investments, accounts receivable, loan portfolio, transactions with financial derivative instruments and other monetary assets.
+As of June 30, 2021 and December 31, 2020, the Fund Management has estimated that the maximum amount of credit risk to which the Fund is exposed is represented by the carrying amount of financial assets that present a credit risk exposure and that consist mainly of bank deposits, available for sale investments, held to maturity investments, accounts receivable, loan portfolio, transactions with financial derivative instruments and other monetary assets.
 Exposure by each counterparty is limited by internal and regulatory guidelines.

-In that sense, as of December 31, 2020 and 2019:
+In this regard, as of June 30, 2021 and December 31, 2020 the:

-- 100 percent of the accounts receivable, net (Trust Agreement COFIDE) are classified, according to IFI risk, into the two upper levels defined by the SBS (see Note 7). - 81.80% and 78.93% respectively, of the available-for-sale and held-to-maturity investments of the instruments classified abroad have at least a BBB- classification, for long-term instruments, or at least a CP-2 classification, for short-term instruments. - 100% and 100%, respectively, of the available funds represent the amounts deposited in first level local financial institutions.
+- 100 % of the accounts receivable, net (Trust Agreement COFIDE) are classified, according to IFI risk, into the two upper levels defined by the SBS (see Note 7). - 81.59% and 78.93% respectively, of the available-for-sale and held-to-maturity investments of the instruments classified abroad have at least a BBB- classification, for long-term instruments, or at least a CP-2 classification, for short-term instruments. - 100% and 100%, respectively, of the available funds represent the amounts deposited in first level local financial institutions.